xmengkinaxis/CPP/System Design Interview Checklist.md

 Get the skeleton in the place and then start optimizing (optimization is an evolutionary process) notch by notch;

 * Lead and drive an Open-ended conversation as doing a demo or presentation;
-* Everything is a trade-off; Make points with justification
+* Everything is a trade-off; Make points with justification; Defend your design;
+* Do NOT over-design or under-design;
 * No single-point failure (to achieve highly reliable, no data lost)

 # 1. Ask clarifying and high-level design Questions to scope the problem well